eposlabs/epos/vite-plugin-rebundle/readme.md

 ## How it works

 When you run `vite build`, Rollup normally outputs multiple chunks per entry if code-splitting is needed.
-`vite-plugin-rebundle` hooks into the build and **rebundles each entry’s output with esbuild**, forcing a single self-contained file per entry.
+`vite-plugin-rebundle` hooks into the build and **rebundles each entry’s output with rolldown**, forcing a single self-contained file per entry.

-- Rollup still handles the initial build (tree-shaking, asset pipeline, etc.).
+- Vite still handles the initial build (tree-shaking, asset pipeline, etc.).
-- Afterward, each entry is passed through esbuild.
+- Afterward, each entry is passed through rolldown.
 - The final result is one .js file per entry with no dynamic imports or shared chunks.
 - If sourcemaps are enabled, they are preserved — the rebundled files include correct mappings.